Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Conclusion

 \section{Conclusion}

-We have implemented a general GPU-accelerated non-linear optimization framework based on Levenberg-Marquardt for sparse estimation problems in CUDA C++, which enables the sharing of data types and functions between real-time applications and optimization tasks. \library{} achieves a relatively lower memory footprint by supporting in-place optimization, inferring matrix structures from the optimizable graph, supporting mixed-precision solving, and enabling matrix-free methods.
-Our results show that our solver enables large-scale optimization over complex constraints for desktop and resource-constrained devices.
+We have implemented a general GPU-accelerated nonlinear optimization framework based on Levenberg-Marquardt for sparse estimation problems in CUDA C++, which enables the sharing of data types and functions between real-time applications and optimization tasks. \library{} achieves a relatively lower memory footprint by supporting in-place optimization, inferring matrix structures from the optimizable graph, supporting mixed-precision solving, and enabling matrix-free methods.
+Our results show that our framework enables large-scale optimization over complex constraints for desktop and resource-constrained devices.
+In the future, we would like to support more algorithms and solving techniques.

-\textbf{Discussion:} Currently, \library{} only supports Levenberg-Marquardt and PCG; direct solvers are not yet supported, so the computed parameter step is always inexact, although iterative methods scale better and use less memory.
-It also assumes that all constraints need observations and constraint data, but this is not always the case.
-Still, the overhead of storing these is mitigated by using a small data type (e.g. a char).
-Also, the performance could be improved further by extending vertex descriptors to support reduced camera systems, and using vectorized intrinsics and tensor cores.